filtercutter/Website/_posts/2015-04-15-Game-Boy-Live-Set.md

 Also be shure to catch Filtercutter tonight at Amsterdam Patapoe Radio - <a href="http://www.lowpitched.org/" target="_blank">Low-Pitched</a>

-Will be live streaming from 21 till late.
+Will be streaming live, from 21 till late.

 <a href="http://radiopatapoe.nl/" target="_blank">http://radiopatapoe.nl/</a>